 Age requirement for visitors

 There are certain restrictions for minors who wish to visit an inmate.
-A person under 17 years old must be accompanied by an approved visitor who is older than 17 unless there is permission from the Chief Administrative Officer.
+A person under 17 years old must be accompanied by an approved visitor who is older than 17.
+Or they must have the permission of the prison.

-- There is prior written consent by a parent or guardian and it is stated in writing that the child is will be brought by an approved visitor, 17 years or older
+- Given written consent by a parent or guardian who say that the child will be brought by an approved visitor, 17 years or older; or

-- It is otherwise approved by the Chief Administrative Officer
+- It is otherwise approved by the prison.

 Bringing items for a prisoner during a visit

-You are not allowed to give or take anything from an inmate during your visit unless you have prior approval from the Chief Administrative Officer.
-If an inmate is found with an unapproved item during or after your visit, it is assumed that you gave them the item and you may be restricted from future visits.
+You are not allowed to give or take anything from an inmate during your visit without permission.
+If an inmate is found with an unapproved item during or after your visit, you may be restricted from future visits.

 - Obscene material